spaceteams/zap/README.md

 { name: 'value was of type number expected string' }
 ```

 > For the sake of demonstration we use `translate()` to make the validation object more readable.
-Actually, `name` is not a string but an object containing more information about the validation error.
+Actually, `name` is not a string but an object containing more information about the validation error such as an issue code, the actual value validated against, etc...

 ### Parsing and Coercion

-The schema type also has a parse function built in.
-This function will built a new object that conforms to the schema.
+The schema type also comes with a parse function.
+This function builds a new object that conforms to the schema.
 By default however, the schema won't be able to convert types.
 For example

 ```ts
 user.parse({ name: "Joe", dateOfBirth: "1999-01-01" });
 ```

 will throw a validation error because `"1999-01-01"` is a string and not a Date object.
-You can fix this problem like this
+You can fix this problem with _coercion_ like this

 ```ts
 const coercedDate = coerce(date(), (v) => {